|Syracuse University||Online MS in Library and Information Science||✓|

 Residents living in Hawaii that require more flexibility than what the University of Hawaii offers can look at other ALA-accredited institutions in the continental United States.
 Some programs are offered completely online with no on-campus requirements.
 Prior to sending an application, individuals should confirm that they meet technical requirements and if they can meet on time in a live course setting where that university is located.

-Campus-based and online ALA-Accredited library science degrees in Hawaii
+List of the best campus-based and online CAEP, AASL, or ALA-Accredited library science degrees in Hawaii

 University of Hawaii